 Push comes to shove, I might say that “Queen Crab” has an authentic voice.
 The characters are all hateful, rough and ready, eager to climb into bed with each other, oblivious to anything subtle, significant or worthwhile.
 This might make many of you think of the infamous reality TV show, “Jersey Shore.”
 Once Ginger has grown her crab limbs, she blends in fairly well with the regulars on Coney Island, in a surreal way.
 When a guy suggests she’s part of the local freak show, Ginger is mortified because she mistakenly thinks he’s insulted her breasts.
 Her response: “Fuck you!
 My tits are perfect.”
 It’s an intriguing comment.
 I think if Jimmy Palmiotti gathers up a lot of his notes and develops and refines this, he may find himself going beyond the provocative content into something deeper.
 As I say, Palmiotti is a good writer.
 But he is also a provocateur.
 And he would be the first to admit that.

 So far, this is an uneven teaser that will offend more readers than Palmiotti might have bargained for.
 This may require an overhaul but if he does take this further, maybe Palmiotti will get closer to Kafka coming to the Jersey shore.
+He should try switching his main character of a woman objectified and humiliated to an alter ego tough dude like himself and then see how that adds up.
+That could make for a very interesting creative experiment to say the least.

 “Queen Crab” is published by Image Comics, made possible through a Kickstarter campaign.
 It is a 64-page hardcover.
 Retail price is $12.99.
 Visit your local comics shop, bookseller or you can satisfy your curiosity at half the price thru Amazon.